dynverse/dyngen/README.md

 -   The default cache folder for dyngen can be set by adding `options(dyngen_download_cache_dir = ...)` to your Rprofile.

+-   Combine simular models with different outputs using the `combine_models()` function.

 #### MINOR CHANGES